tomjoht/learnapidoc/_docs/managing_developer_portal/docapis_managing_doc_projects.md

 For example, another writer might want to know what you're committing into the repository, or a software development manager might want to see the docs written for a feature.
 These people might not have been reviewing the docs in Google Docs, Quip, or Confluence earlier &mdash; maybe they only want to be looped in at the end.
 Code reviews provide diffs that show file changes at a granular level.
 They help everyone know specifically what you're changing.

 Even if no one looks at your code reviews, I still recommend creating code reviews for docs for the sole purpose that they build visibility with engineering teams for the work you're doing.
-Each code review you create usually sends a notification (via some chatbot) to the engineering team indicating that a new code review has been posted.
-It makes you more part of the team, more visible, and your tech credibility also increases.
+Each code review you create usually sends a notification (via some chatbot) to the engineering channel indicating that a new code review has been posted.
+This code review makes you more part of the team, more visible, and your tech credibility also increases.

 You will also become more familiar with how engineering code review tools work, how to use and interpret the file diffs, the workflows of code review, and such.
 You can then begin to monitor changes that your engineering teams are making.
 By staying aware of code reviews, you can more easily track what's going on in your team.
 With most engineering teams, almost nothing gets pushed to production unless engineers push code into a code review system and others approve it.
-If you become intimately familiar with doing code reviews yourself for your docs, you will be more familiar with them when interfacing with engineering code reviews.
+If you become intimately familiar with doing code reviews yourself for your docs, you will be more familiar with them when interfacing with code reviews for engineering changes.

 You could ask other engineers to review and approve code reviews for docs, but if you've already gone through the review process elsewhere, there's not much point in asking for reviews again.
 The code review is mostly a notification that you've transitioned the content into your authoring system and published it.